amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

 You'll start by installing Dapr on your development computer.
 Once complete, you can build and run Dapr applications in [self-hosted mode](https://docs.dapr.io/operations/hosting/self-hosted/self-hosted-overview/).

 1. [Install the Dapr CLI](https://docs.dapr.io/getting-started/install-dapr-cli/).
-It enables you to launch, run, and manage Dapr instance.
+It enables you to launch, run, and manage Dapr instances.
 It also provides debugging support.

 2. Install [Docker Desktop](https://docs.docker.com/get-docker/).
 If you're running on Windows, make sure that **Docker Desktop for Windows** is [configured to use Linux containers](https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers).